-The threats for the Network Device are grouped according to functional areas of the device in the sections below.
+The threats for the Stateful Traffic Filter Firewall are grouped according to functional areas of the device in the sections below.
 The description of each threat is then followed by a rationale describing how it is addressed by the SFRs in section 6, appendix A, and appendix B.

-4.1.1 Communications with the Network Device
+4.1.1 Communications with the Firewall

-A network device communicates with other network devices and other network entities.
+A firewall communicates with other network devices and other network entities.
 The endpoints of this communication can be geographically and logically distant and may pass through a variety of other systems.
-The intermediate systems may be untrusted providing an opportunity for unauthorized communication with the network device or for authorized communication to be compromised.
-The security functionality of the network device must be able to protect any critical network traffic (administration traffic, authentication traffic, audit traffic, etc.).
-The communication with the network device falls into two categories: authorized communication and unauthorized communication.
+The intermediate systems may be untrusted providing an opportunity for unauthorized communication with the firewall or for authorized communication to be compromised.
+The security functionality of the firewall must be able to protect any critical network traffic (administration traffic, authentication traffic, audit traffic, etc.).
+The communication with the firewall falls into two categories: authorized communication and unauthorized communication.

-Authorized communication includes network traffic allowable by policy destined to and originating from the network device as it was designed and intended.
-This includes critical network traffic, such as network device administration and communication with an authentication or audit logging server, which requires a secure channel to protect the communication.
-The security functionality of the network device includes the capability to ensure that only authorized communications are allowed and the capability to provide a secure channel for critical network traffic.
-Any other communication with the network device is considered unauthorized communication.
-(Network traffic traversing the network device but not ultimately destined for the device, e.g. packets that are being routed, are not considered to be "communications with the network device" - cf. A.NO\THRU\TRAFFIC\PROTECTION in section 4.2.3.)
+Authorized communication includes normal network traffic allowable by policy destined to and originating from the firewall as it was designed and intended.
+This includes critical network traffic, such as firewall administration and communication with an authentication or audit logging server, which requires a secure channel to protect the communication.
+The security functionality of the firewall includes the capability to ensure that only authorized communications are allowed and the capability to provide a secure channel for critical network traffic.
+Any other communication is considered unauthorized communication.

-The primary threats to network device communications addressed in this cPP focus on an external, unauthorized entity attempting to access, modify, or otherwise disclose the critical network traffic.
-A poor choice of cryptographic algorithms or the use of non-standardized tunnelling protocols along with weak Administrator credentials, such as an easily guessable password or use of a default password, will allow a threat agent unauthorized access to the device.
+The primary threats to firewall communications addressed in this cPP focus on an external, unauthorized entity attempting to access, modify, or otherwise disclose the critical network traffic.
+A poor choice of cryptographic algorithms or the use of non-standardized tunnelling protocols along with weak administrator credentials, such as an easily guessable password or use of a default password, will allow a threat agent unauthorized access to the firewall.
 Weak or no cryptography provides little to no protection of the traffic allowing a threat agent to read, manipulate and/or control the critical data with little effort.
-Non-standardized tunnelling protocols not only limit the interoperability of the device but lack the assurance and confidence standardization provides through peer review.
+Non-standardized tunnelling protocols not only limit the interoperability of the firewall but lack the assurance and confidence standardization provides through peer review.

-4.1.1.1 T.UNAUTHORIZED\ADMINISTRATOR\ACCESS
+4.1.1.1 T.UNAUTHORIZED ADMINISTRATOR ACCESS

-Threat agents may attempt to gain Administrator access to the network device by nefarious means such as masquerading as an Administrator to the device, masquerading as the device to an Administrator, replaying an administrative session (in its entirety, or selected portions), or performing man-in-the-middle attacks, which would provide access to the administrative session, or sessions between network devices.
-Successfully gaining Administrator access allows malicious actions that compromise the security functionality of the device and the network on which it resides.
+Threat agents may attempt to gain administrator access to the firewall by nefarious means such as masquerading as an administrator to the firewall, masquerading as the firewall to an administrator, replaying an administrative session (in its entirety, or selected portions), or performing man-in-the-middle attacks, which would provide access to the administrative session, or sessions between the firewall and a network device.
+Successfully gaining administrator access allows malicious actions that compromise the security functionality of the firewall and the network on which it resides.

-- The Administrator role is defined in FMT\SMR.2 and the relevant administration capabilities are defined in FMT\SMF.1 and FMT\MTD.1/CoreData, with optional additional capabilities in FMT\MOF.1/Services and FMT\MOF.1/Functions - The actions allowed before authentication of an Administrator are constrained by FIA\UIA\EXT.1, and include the advisory notice and consent warning message displayed according to FTA\TAB.1 - The requirement for the Administrator authentication process is described in FIA\UAU\EXT.2 - Locking of Administrator sessions is ensured by FTA\SSL\EXT.1 (for local sessions), FTA\SSL.3 (for remote sessions), and FTA\SSL.4 (for all interactive sessions) - The secure channel used for remote Administrator connections is specified in FTP\TRP.1/Admin - (Malicious actions carried out from an Administrator session are separately addressed by T.UNDETECTED\ACTIVITY) - (Protection of the Administrator credentials is separately addressed by T.PASSWORD\CRACKING).
+- The Administrator role is defined in FMT\SMR.2 and the relevant administration capabilities are defined in FMT\SMF.1 and FMT\MTD.1/CoreData, with optional additional capabilities in FMT\MOF.1/Services and FMT\MOF.1/Functions - The actions allowed before authentication of an Administrator are constrained by FIA\UIA\EXT.1, and include the advisory notice and consent warning message displayed according to FTA\TAB.1 - The requirement for the Administrator authentication process is described in FIA UAU EXT.2 - Locking of Administrator sessions is ensured by FTA\SSL\EXT.1 (for local sessions), FTA\SSL.3 (for remote sessions), and FTA\SSL.4 (for all interactive sessions) - The secure channel used for remote Administrator connections is specified in FTP TRP.1/Admin - (Malicious actions carried out from an Administrator session are separately addressed by T.UNDETECTED\ACTIVITY) - (Protection of the Administrator credentials is separately addressed by T.PASSWORD\CRACKING).